Gen Durrani on ECL: Defence ministry seeks time to file reply

 ISLAMABAD: While taking up a petition, filed by Lt-Gen (retd) Asad Durrani for removal of his name from the exit control list (ECL), the defence ministry Monday sought time to submit its reply in the Islamabad High Court (IHC).

+The representative said the inquiry report had been finalised and it would be presented to the relevant authority now.

 The court noted that the pension of Asad Durrani had been stopped.
 He was not awarded imprisonment sentence then why his name was required on the ECL, the court asked.
-At this, the defence ministry requested the court to grant 10-day time to take instructions from the ministry.
+The defence ministry requested the court to grant 10-day time to take instructions from the ministry.
 The court accepted the request and adjourned the hearing.